Video Recording in Healthcare: Use Cases

 Movement Disorder Monitoring

-For people with Parkinson’s disease, these video diaries help track symptoms more accurately than traditional note-taking.
-Doctors can also see how symptoms like involuntary movements change throughout the day and how well the medication is working, resulting in better treatment adjustments.
+For people with Parkinson’s disease, video diaries can track symptoms more accurately than traditional notes.
+Doctors can see how involuntary movements change throughout the day.
+They can also assess how well medication is working.
+This gives clinicians better evidence for adjusting treatment.
 Apps like Videolab can help patients to record themselves from the convenience of their home that are later on shared with their attending physician.
 Ultimately, more frequent and objective at-home assessments of motor function could enable more precise telehealth optimization of interventions and therefore improve clinical outcomes.

 For rare movement disorders like Huntington’s, video libraries let researchers compare cases worldwide.
 It really helps spot patterns early.By reviewing these videos, researchers can spot early warning signs.
 These signs help predict how fast the disease might get worse.
 These libraries are also an immense opportunity for teaching hospitals to train the clinical eye of their residents who might not get many opportunities to encounter many of these cases during their medical training.